evdimitriou/Modeling-Car-Insurances/README.md

   - Logistic Regression: Precision of 0.92 for "No Claim" and 0.63 for "Claim".
   - Random Forest: Precision of 0.85 for "No Claim" and 0.70 for "Claim".

+## Visualizations

+Confusion matrices and correlation heatmaps are included to provide visual insights into model performance and feature relationships.

 ## Conclusion

 The project successfully identified key predictive features and developed models that enhance decision-making processes.
 The Random Forest model, with its higher accuracy, is recommended for deployment, providing a balance between simplicity and performance.
 This approach allows the company to start with a straightforward model in production, minimizing the need for complex infrastructure and expertise.

+## Getting Started
+To run this project, ensure you have the following libraries installed:
+- pandas
+- numpy
+- matplotlib
+- seaborn
+- scikit-learn

+Clone the repository and run the Jupyter Notebook to explore the analysis and predictions.

-## Visualizations
+## License

-Confusion matrices and correlation heatmaps are included to provide visual insights into model performance and feature relationships.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.